Roderick John MacLeod, Lord Minginish: Career

 In 2000, MacLeod was appointed as a Sheriff to Edinburgh Sheriff Court.
-In 2013 he "took silk", becoming a Queen's Counsel.
+In 2013 he was appointed Queen's Counsel.

 Land Court

 Sheriff MacLeod became Deputy Chair of the Scottish Land Court in 2006, serving under Lord McGhie.
 In 2013, he accompanied Lord McGhie and High Court Judge Lord Bracadale to Skye to commemorate the 130th anniversary of the 1882 Battle of the Braes.
-The visit was to acknowledge that the court "stands on the shoulders" of the people of Braes who had resisted the attempt eviction of 12 crofters.
+The visit was to acknowledge that the court "stands on the shoulders" of the people of Braes who had resisted the attempted eviction of 12 crofters.
 Their rebellion spread, and led to the Napier Commission and then the Crofters Act 1886, which gave crofters security of tenure.

-In September 2014, he was appointed by Elizabeth II to succeed McGhie as Chairman of the Land Court, having been nominated by First Minister Alex Salmond on the recommendation by the independent Judicial Appointments Board for Scotland.
-Since 1978, the Chair of the Land Court has also held the office of President of the separate Lands Tribunal for Scotland, and MacLeod also holds both roles.
+In September 2014, he was appointed by Elizabeth II to succeed McGhie as Chairman of the Land Court, taking the title Lord Minginish, after the parish of Minginish in Skye, where he was raised.
+He was nominated by First Minister Alex Salmond on the recommendation by the independent Judicial Appointments Board for Scotland.
+Since 1978, the Chair of the Land Court has also held the office of President of the separate Lands Tribunal for Scotland, and Lord Minginish accordingly held both roles.

-He took office on 1 October 2014.
-On 17 October, MacLeod was installed in office at the Land Court's headquarters in George House, Edinburgh.
+Lord Minginish took office on 1 October 2014.
+On 17 October, he was installed in office at the Land Court's headquarters in George House, Edinburgh.
 The ceremony was led by Lord Gill, who was then the Lord President of the Court of Session and head of the Scottish judiciary.
-MacLeod took the judicial title Lord Minginish, after the parish of Minginish in Skye, where he was raised.